comment Add Comment

 They are in a privileged position working on both sides of the table, with sellers and buyers of technology.
 They know first-hand the market but also lose the independence of their analysis and conform their criteria and recommendations based on what their customers expect to receive by what they have paid.

 Recommendation – Simply you cannot live without them.
-Use your own business intelligence or an independent analyst to filter their results and accept that even if they make mistakes, you must continue counting on them.
+Use your own intelligence or an independent analyst to filter their results and accept that even if they make mistakes, you must continue counting on them.

 The Opportunistic Intruders Firms